OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-09.md

 ## 1 Corinthians 9:16

-For if I preach the gospel, I have nothing to boast about, for I am under compulsion; for woe to me if I do not preach the gospel!
+For if I preach the gospel, I have nothing to boast about, for I am compelled to do so; indeed, woe to me if I do not preach the gospel!

 ## 1 Corinthians 9:17